Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

-If you could tell you readers anything you wanted, what would it be?
+If you could tell your readers anything, what would it be?

 I'd first tell them thank you for reading my books.
 I'd also tell them to please not forget to leave a review.
-Getting reviews from readers is so important, and it's the best way to tell an author thank you, yet it's the one thing that's most neglected.
+Getting reviews from readers is so important, and it's the best way to tell an author thank you, yet it's the one gesture that's most neglected.

 What can readers expect from you next?